The Eagle

 Difficult words:

-(used here to describe the surface of the sea).
+(used here to describe the surface of the sea waves).

 Crawls: Moves slowly or with difficulty.